joonanlab/joonanlab.github.io/_pages/recruitment.md

 ## Graduate students

-Dr. An is a member of the Integrated Biomedical and Life Science Program.
-We are currently looking for a student with strong background in computational science and molecular biology.
-If you are interested in our work, please send Dr. An (joonanlab at gmail dot com) a brief email with a description of your interests, and your CV.

-## Undergraduate students

-Undergraduate students from the Korea University are eligible to participate a research volunteer in the lab.
+If you are interested in PhD or MS-PhD courses in our lab, please send a merged PDF of your cover letter, CV and academic record (transcript) of your undergraduate to Dr. An (joonanlab at gmail dot com).